Who is a Food Processing Engineer?

 - Designing and optimizing food processing systems.

-- Ensuring compliance with food safety standards (FSSAI, HACCP).
+- Ensuring food safety and quality.

-- Developing new food products and improving existing ones.
+- Developing new food products and processes.

-- Managing food processing plant operations.
+- Managing food production facilities.

 - Implementing quality control procedures.